loader image

 The logic behind the PB is that characters have developed different abilities in their life, which are reflected both in their classes (with the proficiencies you select in the PC’s creation), and in their level (with an increase in the PB modifier).

-Let’s take into consideration this example, to see how we apply this bonus to a normal game.
+Let’s consider this example, to see how we apply this bonus to a typical game.

 You have a Level 3 Human Barbarian, with a Strenght of 18 (which equals a modifier of 4), who has just made a roll of 10 of an Athletic Check.